mca91/ITEWR_DC_Course/chapter3.md

 ---
-title       : Multiple Regression description : This section contains exercises dealing with the multiple linear regression model and discusses estimation using ordinary least squares. attachments : slides_link : https://github.com/Emwikts1970/URFITE_DC/raw/master/Econometrics
+title       : Multiple Regression description : In this chapter, we provide exercises dealing with multiple linear regression models and teach You how to estimate these models using R. attachments : slides_link : https://github.com/Emwikts1970/URFITE_DC/raw/master/Econometrics